department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Dashboard/Research plan.md

     - Pointer device on mobile (mouse, joystick)
     - Other (Please specify): ________________
     - This question doesn't apply to me
-3. How frequently do you use an alternative navigation tool?
+3. How long have you been using an alternative navigation tool?
 Your best guess is okay.
+    - 0 - 1 years
+    - 2 - 4 years
+    - 5+ years
+    - Never used
+4. How frequently do you use an alternative navigation tool?
+Your best guess is okay.
     - Daily
     - Once a week
     - Once a month
     - Never
-4. Can you join the Zoom session from your mobile or desktop device using your alternative navigation tool?
+5. Can you join the Zoom session from your mobile or desktop device using your alternative navigation tool?
     - Yes
     - No
     - This question doesn't apply to me
-5. Please list the name of the alternative navigation tool you will use during the session.
+6. Please list the name of the alternative navigation tool you will use during the session.
     - Open text box

-#### Screen magnification
+#### Screen magnification users

 1. Do you consistently need to resize fonts or use a magnification setting to see your screen when you are using your mobile or desktop device?
     - Yes
     - No
 2. If you answered yes, which screen magnification tool do you use?
    - Open text box
+3. How long have you been using a screen magnification tool?
+Your best guess is okay.
+    - 0 - 1 years
+    - 2 - 4 years
+    - 5+ years
+    - Never used
-3. If you answered yes, how frequently do you use screen magnification on VA.gov?
+4. How frequently do you use screen magnification on VA.gov?
    - Always
    - Sometimes
    - Rarely
    - Never
-4. Can you join the Zoom session from your mobile or desktop device using the screen magnification tool you need to see your screen?
+5. Can you join the Zoom session from your mobile or desktop device using the screen magnification tool you need to see your screen?
    - Yes
    - No
    - This question doesn't apply to me